PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-05 18:16:15
+Last updated: 2024-04-05 18:17:55
-Random Quote: Robb Stark won the war on the battlefield and lost it in a bedchamber.  -  Jaime Lannister
+Random Quote: To have power does not mean that one can abuse the poor. - Pablo Escobar